hbctraining/Training-modules/Advanced_shell/lessons/02_String_manipulation.md

 The O2 cluster at Harvard has a special space reserved for each person's "scratch" work that is deleted after 30 days of not being used.
 The path to this space is:

 ```
+# DON'T RUN
 /n/scratch3/users/[users_first_letter]/[username]/
 ```

-You should also be aware that O2 like many clusters has a special built in variable called `$USER` that holds a username (which we will assume is `will`).
-So I could change directories to this scratch space using:
+You should also be aware that O2 like many clusters has a special built-in variable called `$USER` that holds a username (which we will assume is `will`).
+I could change directories to this scratch space by using:

 ```
+# DON'T RUN
 cd /n/scratch3/users/w/will/
 ```

 However, if I was developing code or materials for other people in my group or lab to use, then they would have to manually change each instance of it.
 However, you can use substrings and variables to help you here.
 Instead of writing out your user information you could instead write:

 ```
+# DON'T RUN
 cd /n/scratch3/users/${USER:0:1}/${USER}/
 ```